Monochromish/Kalopsia-Bot/README.md

 ## Credits

-Kalopsia Bot was written by Monochromish under the [MIT](./LICENCE) License.
+Kalopsia Bot was written by Monochromish.
 If you would like to support this project, please consider starring this repository.

 ## Acknowledgments